Wisconsin 529 College Savings Program

 Partner with the Wisconsin College Savings Program

-If you're interested in improving higher education savings rates in your community, the College Savings Program can partner with you on your efforts.
+If you're interested in improving higher education savings rates in your community, the Wisconsin College Savings Program can partner with you on your efforts.
 Learn more about how to partner with the programhere.

 Tax Information for Wisconsin Account Owners